catseye/Robin/doc/Robin.md

 created from the environment currently in effect (such as in the case of the third argument of a macro) and can be used to change the evaluation environment that is in effect (such as in the first argument to `eval`.)

-TODO: binding alists may be replaced by abstract map objects of some kind.

 Part 2.
 Robin Toplevel Language
 -------------------------------